 ATCP 76.23 Lifeguard and attendant placement and staffing requirements.

-GENERAL. (a) 1.
-Each pool having a surface area of 2,000 square feet or more shall be staffed pursuant to Table ATCP 76.23 A and Table ATCP 76.23 B when the pool is in use or is open to the public.
-If the requirements in Table ATCP 76.23 A and Table ATCP 76.23 B conflict, the pool shall comply with the strictest requirements of Table ATCP 76.23 A or Table ATCP 76.23 B.
+GENERAL. (a) Staffing requirements.
+1. Each pool having a surface area of 2,000 square feet or more shall be staffed pursuant to Table ATCP 76.23 A and Table ATCP 76.23 B when the pool is in use or is open to the public.
+If the requirements in Table ATCP 76.23 A and Table ATCP 76.23 B conflict, the pool shall comply with the strictest requirements of Table ATCP 76.23 A or Table ATCP 76.23 B. P

-An operator may close a portion of a pool to patrons in order to meet the square footage limits in Table ATCP 76.23 A for lifeguard staffing, except that lifeguard staffing requirements for a pool of 2,000 to 4,999 square feet shall be maintained.
+An operator may close a portion of a pool to patrons in order to meet the lifeguard staffing requirements for square footage in Table ATCP 76.23 A, except that least one lifeguard shall be provided.
+P

+An operator may limit the number of patrons in order to meet Table ATCP 76.23 A, for lifeguard staffing.
+P

 When the patron load of a pool exceeds 336 patrons, one lifeguard shall be provided for each additional 100 patrons or fraction thereof.
+P

+Department evaluation required.
 A pool type that is not addressed in Table ATCP 76.23 A or ATCP 76.23 B shall request evaluation by the department and follow the requirements specified by the department following the evaluation.
+P

+Slide flumes.
 An additional lifeguard shall be provided for every 2 slide flumes installed at a pool other than a separate waterslide plunge pool.
+P

+Waterslide attendant.
 An attendant responsible for enforcing waterslide usage rules shall be stationed at the entrance to the waterslide flume.
+P

-(2) Each pool that is not required to have a lifeguard shall post a sign with letters at least 4 inches high stating: “Warning: No Lifeguard on Duty.”
+(2) SIGNAGE.
+Each pool that is not required to have a lifeguard shall post a sign with letters at least 4 inches high stating: “Warning: No Lifeguard on Duty.”

 Table ATCP 76.23 A